 - 100% usage of bandwidth, with no caps

 - From 10 GB to 480 GB SSD storage

 YourServer takes the “keep it simple, stupid” (KISS) approach to everything it does.
 This applies equally to their simple set of services (just six VPS packages) and their surprisingly simple website (which has to be seen to be believed).

 The six VPS packages comprise three smaller packages with 512 MB to 4 GB RAM and 10 GB to 60 GB SSD storage, and three larger packages with 8 GB RAM to 32 GB RAM and 120 GB to 480 GB SSD storage.

 Their surprisingly simple website contains a surprising amount of information presented in an incredibly clear way.
 Their two owned data centers – located in Latvia and Sweden – are Tier 3, which means less than 1.6 hours of downtime per year and at least 72-hour power outage protection.
 They have a 99.9% uptime service level agreement, which commits to crediting your account if they fail to meet this promise.
 They only use fast, reliable SSDs for storage, they are IPv4 and IPv6 ready, and they provide full SSH access.

 Pricing and Support

-YourServer’s six simple VPS price plans are very affordable compared to local and international companies, but domain registration and SSL certificates are not included in the packages.
+YourServer offers six straightforward VPS price plans that are highly cost-effective when compared to both local and international companies.
+However, it’s important to note that domain registration and SSL certificates are not included in these packages.